yeuchi/RunYasso800/README.md

 ### Persist (Share) Activity

 Activity provides persistence (share) methods to user.
 They include the follow:
-a.
-Facebook - summary
+- Facebook - summary
-b.
-Email - xml file attachments
+- Email - xml file attachments
-c.
-Drive - xml files
+- Drive - xml files
-d. database management - delete
+- database management - delete

 # How to Do a Yasso 800 Workout <sup>1</sup>
 "Take your marathon goal time in hours and minutes and convert this to minutes and seconds.
 For example, if your marathon goal is 3 hours and 10 minutes then convert that to 3 minutes and 10 seconds.

-First, do an easy warm-up of 5 to 10 minutes jogging and a few warm-up exercises.
+- First, do an easy warm-up of 5 to 10 minutes jogging and a few warm-up exercises.
-Next, try to run 800 meters (approximately 1/2 mile) at your converted time (3:10 in this example).
+- Next, try to run 800 meters (approximately 1/2 mile) at your converted time (3:10 in this example).
-Recover after each 800 by jogging or walking for the same amount of time (again, 3:10 in this example).
+- Recover after each 800 by jogging or walking for the same amount of time (again, 3:10 in this example).
-Start with three or four repetitions per workout in the first week.
+- Start with three or four repetitions per workout in the first week.
-Don't forget to cool down with 5 minutes of easy running or walking, followed by stretching."
+- Don't forget to cool down with 5 minutes of easy running or walking, followed by stretching."

 # References
 1. How to do Yasso 800s, by Christine Luff, VeryWellFit, August 04, 2019